703082 scalingapplicationsinaws v3 042720 1024x614 jpg

 Summary

 The ability to scale resources in response to changes in workload is one of the most common reasons for migrating to the cloud.
 However, you must manage scaling effectively to obtain the maximum benefit from this feature.
 AWS offers multiple methods of automatically scaling resources that provide a high degree of control over your resource allocation, whether it’s for the entire platform or individual applications.
 The large number of scaling approaches available in AWS also means that you should consider many factors when developing your scaling strategy.
-Baytech, an AWS Migration consulting firm, has experience staff ready to assist you on your next project.
+Baytech has experienced staff ready to assist you on your next project.